 Interviewers ask freshers this question to see if you are serious about joining them and how fast they would have to move if you are a good candidate considering other companies.
 HR would be most intrigued to know the answer to this interview question for freshers.

 - Be honest here but choose your words carefully.

 - Let them know that they are your number one choice.

-6. What are you looking for from a new position?
+Question 14.
+What are you looking for in a new position?

 This is one of the most challenging interview questions for freshers to answer the interviewee.
 Here, the interviewer wants to know what you are looking for and if your skills align with the position they are offering.
 So, it would help if you answered it wisely so that your answer fits the overall theme of the job.

 - Talk about how your skills would be best suited for the position offered.

 - Mention as many skills you have as possible that are in line with the job.